Home

 (3) there was no screening to determine whether a "false" positive test result was caused by the presence of some other form of cancer.

-Insufficiency of a single exclusion criteria is due to the test limitations reported by Dr. Bogoch, namely that body's malignan production
+The insufficiency of a single exclusion criteria is due to test limitations reported by Dr. Bogoch, namely that body's malignan production

 becomes irresponsive to the presence of cancerous growth after a significant cancerous mass is present for about 3 years, or longer, or when the immune function is grossly suppressed.

 The latter commonly results from conventional chemo and radiation treatments, but can also be caused by some other medical treatments, or by medically-unrelated factors.
-Since only 17 participants had biopsy-confirmed breast cancer, the presence of undetected longer-term cancerous growth of any other form in only a few participants, could alone significantly degrade study's test specificity results, making its false-positive rate much higher than what it was.
+Since only 17 participants had biopsy-confirmed breast cancer, presence of undetected longer-term cancerous growth of any other form in only a few of cases, could alone significantly degrade study's test specificity results, making its false-positive rate much higher than it really is.

 The supplied data on study participants is, in general, very scarce, leaving open the possibility of some forms of selection bias.
 For instance, there is no data on age, except a hint in the Discussion section that study's participants were middle-aged women.